Windows

 Frame Buttons

-You can put extra buttons in the frame area of the window and handle clicks for those buttons.
+You can add extra buttons in the frame area of the window and handle clicks for them.

 window.addFrameButton("search-button",